Circle actions on six dimensional oriented manifolds with isolated fixed points: Relation between fixed point datum of fixed points in isotropy submanifold

 \section{Relation between fixed point datum of fixed points in isotropy submanifold}

-To prove Theorems \ref{t11} and \ref{t12}, for a 6-dimensional oriented $S^1$-manifold with isolated fixed points we need some technical lemmas on relationships between fixed point datum of fixed points, which lie in the same component of an isotropy submanifold $M^{\mathbb{Z}_l}$, where $l$ is the biggest weight.
-To prove these lemmas, we need more terminologies.
+To prove Theorems \ref{t11} and \ref{t12} for a 6-dimensional oriented $S^1$-manifold with isolated fixed points, we require some technical lemmas concerning the relationships between the fixed point data of fixed points lying in the same component of an isotropy submanifold $M^{\mathbb{Z}_l}$, where $l$ is the largest weight.
+To establish these lemmas, we need to introduce additional terminology.

 Let the circle act effectively on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
-Let $w>1$ be a positive integer.
+Let $w$ be a positive integer.
 Let $F$ be a component of $M^{\mathbb{Z}_w}$ such that $F \cap M^{S^1} \neq \emptyset$.
-By Lemma \ref{l25}, $F$ is orientable; hence the normal bundle $NF$ is also orientable.
-Choose an orientation of $F$ and that of $NF$, so that the induced orientation on $TF \oplus NF$ agrees with the orientation of $M$.
-Let $p\in F \cap M^{S^1}$ be an $S^1$-fixed point.
-By permuting $L_{p,i}$'s, we may let
+Assume that $F$ is orientable, and choose orientations of $F$ and its normal bundle $NF$ so that the induced orientation on $TF \oplus NF$ agrees with the orientation of $M$.
+Let $p \in F \cap M^{S^1}$ be an $S^1$-fixed point.
+By permuting the $L_{p,i}$'s, we may write